EdgeCaseBerg/Tecchris/README.md

 title screen as well.
 There's nothing special on it, but at the very least a user has a chance to press enter to start the game and isn't immediately thrown into the game on startup.

+### Settings Screen

+The default controls, somewhat counter intuitively, are WASD based.
+While there are plenty of tetris clones that do arrow key based movement and rotation.
+Keeping with the tutorial, the defaut is WASD, but there's a settings page that one can remap the keys with.
+This page can be accessed from the title screen via the S key.